Globalization is a challenge. How do you integrate human beings when the natural tendency is to group by ethnic language and ethnic culture?

 Here’s a video by Trevor Phillips who was responsible for aspects of integration in the UK.
 He confronts some uncomfortable truths about racial stereotypes which he had to come to grips with.
 He asks if attempts to improve equality have led to serious unwanted negative consequences.
 It addresses issues of race and religion which are a large part of the basis of the clans and nations I referred to.
 His conclusions give a glimpse of the flip side of globalization.

 Here’s another excellent resource about globalization if you want to deepen your comprehension of this vast subject.

 Bringing all of humanity closer together so that we can live peacefully on planet Earth is certainly a dream we all wish for.
 In fact, many people and organizations main thrust is exactly that purpose.
 It is exactly the same goal The Explanation has set out to answer by asking the question, How would you bring Peace and Prosperity to Earth?
 It all comes down to establishing proper human relationships.
 Easier said than done.
 But, done, it will be.

 This blog post is an excerpt from chapter 6.13 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Globalization: Integration Versus Segregation of People
+Please use the Social Network links just below to share this information from The Explanation, Globalization: Integration Versus Segregation of People